petershin/liferay-learn/docs/dxp/latest/en/system-administration/file-storage/other-file-store-types/amazon-s3-store.md

 ## Setting Up a SAXParser

 Amazon S3 requires a SAXParser.
-Depending on your environment you may not have a SAXParser available.
-In this case, follow these steps:
+If no SAXParser is available in your environment,

-1. Download the [Xerces SAXParser](https://xerces.apache.org/mirrors.cgi) to your application server's global library folder, such as `/lib/ext` on Tomcat or `/module` on JBoss EAP and WildFly.
+1. Download the [Xerces SAXParser](https://xerces.apache.org/mirrors.cgi) to your application server's global library folder: `/lib/ext` on Tomcat or `/module` on JBoss EAP and WildFly.

 1. Specify the SAXParser in a [`system-ext.properties`](../../../installation-and-upgrades/reference/system-properties.md) file using this property: